 Joe Jonas in an essay he wrote for The New York Times talked revealed how a church scandal involving money in his childhood church upset him greatly.
 He stated, that he still believed in God, but no longer considered himself religious.
 Teenage stardom brought on many pressures and temptations, including drug use, drinking, and other nefarious activity.
 Nick, the youngest of the brothers, has had the most successful career of the three brothers, starring in major movies like JUMANJI: WELCOME O THE JUNGLE.

 There’s no doubt it’s extremely difficult to grow up under the spotlight and hold onto your Christian values.
 Many celebrities have fallen away from their childhood faith, others haven’t.
 Some have fallen away and have come back to the faith.
 Although the Jonas Brothers don’t frequently discuss their relationship with God, we can pray that their Christian upbringing isn’t forgotten, and for those who may have strayed, that they’d come back to a relationship with God.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!